 Created in 2015 by Housing Choices and the Australian Housing and Urban Research Institute (AHURI), the Professor Mike Berry Award for Excellence in Housing Research honours the outstanding contribution made by Professor Mike Berry to the affordable-housing sector in Australia, and to Housing Choices and AHURI in particular.
 Known as The Berry, the award is presented each year for the best piece of new research at the Australasian Housing Researchers Conference.

-Associate Prof. Daphne Habibis
+2017 Associate Professor Daphne Habibis University of Tasmania

-Associate Professor Emma Baker
+2015 Associate Professor Emma Baker University of Adelaide

 Housing Choices’ research and presentations